cockroachdb/docs/src/current/v23.1/create-and-configure-changefeeds.md

 #### System resources and running changefeeds

-Cockroach Labs recommends monitoring [CPU usage](ui-overload-dashboard.html) when you are running around 10 changefeeds on a cluster.
+Cockroach Labs recommends monitoring [CPU usage](ui-overload-dashboard.html) when you are running more than 10 changefeeds on a cluster.
 A larger cluster will be able to run more changefeeds concurrently compared to a smaller cluster with more limited resources.

 To maintain more running changefeeds in your cluster: